 - Experience Rating – An individual employer’s assessment rate may be increased or decreased based on how many work injuries/diseases have occurred at the employer’s place of business (for more info see here)

 Certain employers may be individually liable employers (or self-insurers).
 These employers would not pay assessment rates but rather pay (either through reimbursement or a deposit account) the WCB for the actual cost of compensation paid in respect of their workers.
-Examples of potential individually liable employers are federal and provincial governments.klonopin online no prescription
+Examples of potential individually liable employers are federal and provincial governments.ambien online pharmacy

-For a listing of individually liable employers in each province / territory click here.buy xanax no prescription
+For a listing of individually liable employers in each province / territory click here.buy xanax online

 For additional and more detailed information on Assessments / Premiums, see here.